enderprism/mpvr/README.md

 - Put it somewhere on your `$PATH`.

 > [!TIP]
-> You can use the `mpvr.sample.desktop` file to add a desktop entry for mpvr.
+> You can use the `mpvr.desktop.sample` file to add a desktop entry for mpvr.